mkramlich/portfolio/sw-eng-MikeKramlich.txt

 * US citizen; Colorado resident; native US English speaker
 * hobbies: gaming, wargaming, LEGO, watching football, reading sci-fi & history, writing comedy; long walks/hikes for cardio exercise & boosting endurance health
-* weird/cool/geeky claims to fame: met Prince (he is MUCH shorter than you expect); ran into the Frodo actor (MUCH taller than you expect); graduate level study of Nazi Germany; won a Diplomacy tournament (as Russia), then many years later worked for State Dept to defend US from Russia (you know, as one does!); wrote a "comedy" that made readers cry (doh!); found flaw in Terence Tao math blog post & told him (NOT in his math, just in his claimed logic; he then fixed it and thanked me!); longtime senior editor of Computer Gaming World magazine (Johnny Wilson) wrote a review of one of my computer games; Manning once offered me contract to author a Python book (I declined)
+* weird/cool/geeky claims to fame: met Prince (he is MUCH shorter than you expect); ran into the Frodo actor (MUCH taller than you expect); graduate level study of Nazi Germany; won a Diplomacy tournament (as Russia), then many years later worked for State Dept to defend US from Russia (you know, as one does!); wrote a "comedy" that made readers cry (doh!); found flaw in Terence Tao math blog post & told him (NOT in his math, just in his claimed logic; he then fixed it and thanked me!); longtime senior editor of Computer Gaming World magazine (Johnny Wilson) wrote a review of one of my computer games; Manning once offered me contract to author a Python book (I declined); some national security related work I've done (as tech lead of a US State Department project team) has been described in oral testimony to the US Senate (you know: as one does! ha)

 Online Presence